justin13601/ACES/README.md

   <a href="https://github.com/justin13601/ACES#license"><img alt="License" src="https://img.shields.io/badge/License-MIT-green.svg?labelColor=gray"></a>
 </p>

-# Automatic Cohort Extraction System for Event-Stream Datasets
+# Automatic Cohort Extraction System for Event-Streams

-## Background

 Automatic Cohort Extraction System (ACES) is a library that streamlines the extraction of task-specific cohorts from time series datasets formatted as event-streams, such as Electronic Health Records (EHR).
 ACES is designed to query these EHR datasets for valid subjects, guided by various constraints and requirements defined in a YAML task configuration file.
 This offers a powerful and user-friendly solution to researchers and developers.
 The use of a human-readable YAML configuration file also eliminates the need for users to be proficient in complex dataframe querying, making the extraction process accessible to a broader audience.